-If you're looking for a compact Henry Hoover and are disappointed the HVR160 isn't available in the UK - you're in luck (as long as you don't mind a pink vacuum!)
+If you're looking for a compact Henry Hoover but prefer the Hetty's pink colour scheme - you're in luck!
 The Hetty HET160 is the compact version of the Hetty and is currently available from a number of UK retailers.

 The Hetty HET160 is an option to consider if you love the features of the Henry but want a smaller and more compact vacuum.
-While it's a shame that you can't buy compact versions of both Henry and Hetty, as the pink colour scheme might put some people off, the HET160 is an excellent vacuum cleaner and provides great value.
+While the pink colour scheme might put some people off, the HET160 is an excellent vacuum cleaner and provides great value.

 Numatic James Hoover JVP180

 Numatic calls the James Hoover the "frugal" member of the Henry family, as it aims to provide a similar level of cleaning performance at a lower cost.